manavsagar46/kamyafoods_web_clone/README.md

 # KamyaFoods 🍴

 A simple, responsive website clone of **KamyaFoods**, built using only **HTML** and **CSS**.
-This project replicates the front-end layout and design of the original KamyaFoods site for learning and practice purposes..
+This project replicates the front-end layout and design of the original KamyaFoods site for learning and practice purposes.

 ---
 ## 🌐 Live Demo